whataboutpets/minimal-mistakes/_posts/cats/2019-01-21-how-to-get-rid-of-cat-allergies.md

 That just allows an allergic patient to have a constant exposure to that allergen.

-Now, wouldn't it be great if you could somehow remove these allergens from the air?
+Now, wouldn't it be great if you could somehow remove allergens from the air?

 That's where an air purifier fits in.